Higgs Field-Induced Triboluminescence in Binary Black Hole Mergers: Formation of BHs in unstable vacuum ``sandwich''

-To specify further the expected multi-messenger manifestations of the phenomenon outlined in the introduction, it is instructive to give a preliminary heuristic sketch of an underlying mechanism of gravitational corrections to the vacuum decay process, while leaving the description of the details of the Higgs phase transition at nucleation sites located in the vicinity of the horizon for the later sections.
+To specify further the anticipated multi-messenger manifestations of the phenomenon outlined in the introduction, it is helpful to provide a heuristic sketch of the underlying mechanism of gravitational corrections to the vacuum decay process.
+A more detailed description of the Higgs phase transition at nucleation sites located in the vicinity of the horizon will be deferred to subsequent sections.

 The rate of the first order phase transition with Higgs field, when its nucleation site is located at the center of a BH, has been investigated in~\cite{hBH1, hBH2, hBH3, hBH4, hBH5, hBH6}.
 In these studies, it was concluded that Higgs true vacuum formation rate can be increased so much that even a single BH of smallest mass ($\ll 1$~g) existed in the past could already destroy the current SM meta-stable vacuum state.
-Any primordial BH with a lifetime smaller than the age of the universe could serve as a source of such a fatal catalysis corresponding to Higgs vacuum phase transition.
+Hence, it might happen that any primordial BH with a lifetime smaller than the age of the universe could serve as a source of such a fatal catalysis corresponding to Higgs vacuum phase transition.

 Here we conjecture the Higgs phase transition rate also could be substantially increased in the vicinity of the horizon of a BH, while the nucleation site is located outside the BH.
 Some recent efforts to investigate such a possibility have been made in~\cite{hBHout1, hBHout2}.
 Heuristically thinking, one presumes that the closer is a nucleation site to the horizon of a BH the higher is the phase transition rate and hence the higher is the probability of formation of a bubble of the true Higgs vacuum.
 Moreover, one might expect that a BH of any mass, even such as that one of an astrophysical origin, could create a nucleation site in the vicinity of its horizon.
 In this case, since the nucleation site with a bubble of the true vacuum falls quickly under the horizon, it is obvious that the fatal catalysis of the Higgs vacuum phase transition cannot take place.